 *Additional documents may apply

-* All currency must be in USD only
+* All currency must be in USD or Euros only * Screenshots will not be accepted for any

-* Express courier service provided- Pre-paid courier envelope not accepted
+* Pre-paid Courier envelope not accepted

 Note: We regret we cannot accept photographs that do not meet these requirements